riesentoaster/lvls/README.md

 #### Can lvls be used without an internet connection?

 The installation (steps 1-4) requires an internet connection, after that the server can be run offline with `npm run start`.

+#### Can lvls be used to only stream audio?

+Technically no, but if you don't have a video source you don't have to select one in OBS.
+In this case, all users will just see a black screen.
+You could also just select a static image for your users to see.